Macdonald 80 Shopping Center

 Macdonald 80 Shopping Center, or Macdonald 80, is a 200,000 sq. ft.
 (18,580m³) regional shopping mall in the North & East neighborhood in Richmond, California, anchored by a Target store.
 The center was largely demolished and rebuilt after suffering from urban decay and blight.
 It is the only entirely LEED certified mall.
 It is anchored by a large Target store.

 History

 The mall was built in the 1950s and was originally anchored by a Montgomery Ward department store and a Toys "R" Us toy store.
+As well as an Imperial Savings bank and a Taco Bell.
 At the time it was the only modern shopping center in the general area, as Hilltop Mall, Pinole Vista, and Bay Street Emeryville had not yet been built.
-The Toys "R" Us store relocated to Pinole Vista Shopping Center in the 1990s while the Montgomery Ward store went bankrupt company-wide and closed its location.
+Imperial Savings closed in the early 1990s.
+The Toys "R" Us store relocated to Pinole Vista Shopping Center in the 1990s while the Montgomery Ward store went bankrupt company-wide and closed its location in 2001.
 The site fell into disuse and only supported a Mechanics Bank and some small ma 'n pa local businesses.

 In 2004, as part of redevelopment efforts to revitalize the city's "Main Street" - Macdonald Avenue - Richmond began to contemplate the revival of the city center.